ajeetraina/labspace-docker-agent-concepts/labspace/04-using-builtin-tools.md

     Write a snake game in an index.html file
     ```

+To access the snake game, you can run the command to run `npx serve`:

+     ```bash
+    npx serve . -p 8000
+    ```

+Click on Ports on VS Code Server and add 8000.
+You should be able to play Snake Game on the browser.

 ## Extra

 This developer agent is a good start, but there's one piece missing that